explodinglabs/superstack.docs/docs/bluegreen.md

 docker volume create caddy_data
 ```

-Start the proxy, attaching it to both networks:
+Start the proxy, attaching it to both networks – this requires both stacks to
+be up first, so the networks exist:

 ```sh
 docker run -d \